Jerry-GK/GetaKV/docs/Devlog.md

   - Slow Backup without follower's reply for nextIndex for AE

-  - Reduce the number of RPC calls
+  - Reduce the number of RPC calls (partially)

+  - Delay mechanism for AE Caller failure

   - Pass all tests for over 1500 times
 - **[23-4-13] Lab2C: Raft Persistent States**
   - Unified method for modifying persistent states, which calls persist()
+  - Pass all tests for over 600 times